The employer's guide to Nevada workers' comp insurance

 - C-3, Employers' Report of Industrial Injury or Occupational Disease

 What should I do if my employee is injured and needs to file a Nevada workers' compensation claim?

 Take immediate action.

-- First, make sure your employee gets immediate medical attention, if needed.
-This is your main priority.
+- First, make sure your employee gets prompt medical attention if needed.
+This is your chief priority.

-- Make sure your employee has a copy of Form C-1: Notice of Injury or Occupational Disease (Incident Report).
-They’ll need to fill this out and get it back to you within seven days.
+- Ensure your employee has a copy of Form C-1: Notice of Injury or Occupational Disease (Incident Report).
+They'll need to fill this out and get it back to you within seven days.